BarryCap/BarryCap.github.io/CONTRIBUTING.md

 &emsp;To show in a good manner on all displays and viewing modes, the standard limit for the first line of commit names is at 50 (while it is at 72 for the any other line).
 #### Example
 ---
-&emsp;The commit name above is too long (6 characters above the 50 limit), so it has to be splitted in two lines:
+&emsp;The commit name example above is too long (6 characters above the 50 limit), so it has to be splitted in two lines:
 ```markdown
 Add script to change background animation
 in Random page